 Rugby Parkway Station is planned on the southeast side of the town near Houlton, on the Northampton line.
-Design work commenced in 2021.
+Design work commenced in 2021 and construction of the station is anticipated to begin in 2025 subject to the funding and necessary consents being secured.